Tonmoy-KS/AmeNoOhobari-Chess-engine/README.md

 ---

-*May your moves be as sharp as AmeNoOhobari’s blade!*
+*May your moves be as sharp as Ame-No-Ohobari’s blade!*

 ---